ydayagi/serverless-workflow-examples/escalation-eda/escalation-swf/README.md

 The sample implementation using the Atlassian JIRA service is defined by the following diagram:
 ![SWF VIZ](./src/main/resources/jiraSwf.svg)

-The value of the `.jiraIssue.fields.status.statusCategory.key` field is the one to be used to identify when the `done` status is reached, all the other similar fields are subject to translation to the configured language and cannot be used for a consistent check.
+**Note about the Jira implementation**: The value of the `.jiraIssue.fields.status.statusCategory.key` field is the one to be used to identify when the `done` status is reached, all the other similar fields are subject to translation to the configured language and cannot be used for a consistent check.

 ### Dependencies on latest SonataFlow artifacts